ANTHONY HOWELL & LINDI KÖPKE

 Tango Schumann is available for bookings.

-Current projects (please scroll down):
+Current projects

-Homage to Chopin - with Katarzyna Gorna
+4. Homage to Chopin

 For their 2012 programme, Tango Schumann will present Homage to Chopin.
 In traditional tango, dancers demonstrating their skills usually dance three numbers, followed by an encore.
 They may use a tango, a tango waltz (vals) or a milonga – since these are the principle rhythms enjoyed when there is a gathering of dancers at a salon.
 With Chopin, there is also a range of rhythms to explore.
 So while it is tempting to dance three nocturnes, and remain in the same mood throughout the performance, we have chosen to work with a variety of rhythms.